-Dear Prospective Student,

-Research at Emory is cutting edge due to both top-notch faculty and exceptional facilities.
-Emory is home to several nationally-recognized research centers, such as the Winship Cancer Institute and the Yerkes National Primate Research Center, as well as our affiliations with the Centers for Disease Control and Prevention (CDC), located right next door to Emory's campus.
-These resources have inspired a wonderfully collaborative atmosphere in Atlanta, perhaps best represented in our joint degree Biomedical Engineering program with the Georgia Institute of Technology.
-Emory also has several core facilities such as the Transgenic Mouse Core and the Emory Genome Center (as well as many others) that provide specialized services which enhance research productivity for the entire campus.
-These facilities represent only a fraction of the outstanding research being done here, but most importantly the flexibility in our MD/PhD program structure allows students to individualize their own research experience across disciplines, across departments, and across campus as needed to take full advantage of the multitude of resources and faculty that Emory has to offer.
+Research at Emory is just as advanced as the medical training.
+We have world class faculty and exceptional facilities.
+Emory is home to several nationally-recognized research centers, including the Winship Cancer Institute and the Yerkes National Primate Research Center.
+Emory is also affiliated with the Centers for Disease Control and Prevention (CDC); they are located right next door to Emory's campus.
+These resources have inspired a wonderfully collaborative atmosphere in Atlanta.
+Additionally, Emory has an established joint degree Biomedical Engineering program with the Georgia Institute of Technology.
+We have numerous core facilities including the Transgenic Mouse Core and the Emory Genome Center, and many others that provide specialized services.
+This enhances research productivity for the entire campus.
+Perhaps, the most wonderful thing about these and other research related resources, is that, as an MD PhD student, the flexibility of our program structure allows us to individualize our own research experience across disciplines, departments, and campus as needed.
+We are this able to take full advantage of the multitude of resources and faculty that Emory has to offer.

 Above and beyond everything I’ve mentioned above, what most sets Emory’s MSTP program apart is the student body.
 Our students are diverse in every sense of the word.
-We hail from all over the country and world, as Emory has support for both national and international students.
+Students in the program come from all over the country and world, as Emory provides support for both groups.
 We pursue both traditional and non-traditional MD/PhD career paths, with some students pursuing degrees like anthropology and epidemiology (through our Rollins School of Public Health).
-We are incredibly involved in Atlanta’s medical, research, and social communities, and explore a number of pursuits to balance our interests; these range from brewing beer to playing and coaching on sports teams.
+We are incredibly involved in Atlanta’s medical, research, technology, and social communities.
+Yet we also pursue a number of activities to explore and balance our interests; these range from brewing beer to playing and coaching on sports teams.
 Our student body is a wonderful group of multi-talented people.
-All the students in the program are friendly, enthusiastic, and supported by a great and dedicated administration, actively involved in making our MD/PhD students the best it can be.
+All the students in the program are friendly, enthusiastic, and supported by a great and dedicated administration, actively involved in making our MD/PhD experience the best it can be.
 The support system our program directors create in every aspect of training is superb; it makes the program feel like a family.